 Simply put, “No Longer Awkward” may quickly become the definitive handbook for advisors on how to comfortably handle those uncommon-but-frequent-enough grief situations with clients.

-Understand Grief And Different Types Of It
+Amy Florian On Grief And The Different Types Of It

 In her book, one of the key points that Florian makes is that grief is not a dysfunction; it’s an expected and normal process to dealing with a loss.
 However, dealing with it inappropriately – or never fully dealing with the grief at all – can have highly adverse consequences.